Always Felt Different

 The way I presented myself to the world was always different.
 It gets called “gender non-conforming” now.
 I grew up 30 miles outside of Chicago.
 I knew I was attracted to girls and not boys.
 My Catholic upbringing suggested that I may be destined for hell.
 Ironically, this fear of hell was likely the only reason I didn’t die by suicide back then.

 Every morning before school I would have anxiety and get a stomachache.
-Despite that I loved school and really loved the nuns!
+Despite that, I loved school.
+I really loved the nuns!
 They got to live in a house together and live such a different way.

 Despite the internal struggles, I found myself lucky to have found some gender-specific spaces.
 I was happily involved in Girl Scouts into adulthood.
 The time I spent with nuns as I explored a vocation as a religious sister shaped me also.
-I got to spend time with them and do service projects and I learned that I liked helping people.
+I got to know them.
+By spending time doing service projects I learned that I liked helping people.

 Even so, I struggled a lot with feeling deeply depressed and self-loathing.
 Fortunately, I always had a deep knowing that there was more to life than just what’s visible right in front of us.
 Living an authentic life and manifesting things I was meant to achieve came into focus.

 Even after I knew that joining the convent wasn’t an honest option I knew that I was here to be of service somehow.

 “I slept and dreamt that life was joy.
 I awoke and saw that life was service.
 I acted and behold, service was joy.”Rabindrath Tagore

 Everything changed in 1986.
 I learned there was a beautiful, thriving community of women-loving-women in the city.
 I wasn’t the only one!
 In Chicago there were lesbian-owned stores and a feminist bookstore. https://www.womenandchildrenfirst.com/ There was a coffee house performance space, a choir, and of course, softball.
 There was music and a culture I could finally relate to.